 So, where do you distribute your podcast once you’re happy with it?
 There are a variety of channels out there where you can make it available, including some of the more popular ones:

 Your final step is to shout about it and promote it, and let your audience know it’s available.

-Your audience don’t have to do a lot to tap into your content, that’s the beauty of podcasts.
+Your audience don’t have to do a lot to tap into your content, that’s the beauty of why your business should use podcasts.

 Unlike reading a blog or watching a video, podcasts are more accessible, so users can listen to your content wherever and whenever, such as in the car or at the gym or when they’re whizzing the vacuum cleaner around the living room.
 How appealing is that?

 Podcasts are the ideal format for mobile – which is where we consume the majority of our content – because it can be consumed on the go.